full-spectrum/neo4clj/docs/representations.md

 The `ref-id` is used to identify a entity in a cypher query and allows the use of the same entity in other parts of the query.

 Meanwhile the `id` is used to represent an actual entity in the Neo4j database and can be used in fetches to lookup specific entities.
-The `id` will always be se when an entity is fetched from the Neo4j database.
+The `id` will always be set when an entity is fetched from the Neo4j database.

 A entity can have both an `id` and a `ref-id`, but only entities actually persisted in Neo4j will have the `id`.